 Since GPT-3 can be accessed by anyone, it’s helpful to know how you’ll differentiate your app.

-When you have access to the beta environment, use the playground to start building prompts for your use case.
+Once you're signed up, you'll have access to the Playground where you can start building prompts for your use case.
 Experiment with adjusting the settings for the outputs until you feel comfortable with them.

 You’ll then want to incorporate GPT-3 into your overall product architecture.
 Decide where and how GPT-3 interacts with your other systems.
 Plan ahead for how outputs will be provided to your user base.